-Our current portfolio consists of certain banker's acceptance and high interest yielding saving accounts deposits.
-The majority of our cash and cash equivalents are held with financial institutions, each of which had at June 30, 2012 a rating of R-1 mid or above.
+The Company's current portfolio consists of certain banker's acceptance and high interest yielding saving accounts deposits.
+The majority of cash and cash equivalents are held with financial institutions, each of which had at September 30, 2012 a rating of R-1 mid or above.